-“The Vacaywork blog is Up.”
+“The Vacaywork Travel blog is Up.”
 On 21st December at 11.30 PM, this is what Ashrith & I posted on our social media accounts.
-We didn’t know what to expect and how would people react.
+We didn’t know what to expect and how people would react.

 After returning from Iran, I began our Travel Blog in 2020 for various reasons.
-We even thought we would be travelling sooner somewhere in April to celebrate our 4th anniversary.
+We even thought we would travel sooner in April to celebrate our 4th anniversary.
 Then…..

 Then the bloody covid and lockdown happened – Mask & no mask at Varanasi

 We wrote and rewrote it for those two years, and it was out in public by 2022.
-With 15k views and 3500 visitors in 4 months, the blog is doing fine.
+The blog is doing fine with 15k views and 3500 visitors in 4 months.
 I don’t know where it is taking us, but we enjoy writing through which I relive my past travels and await our next one.
 We realised certain things and learnt a lot (I never knew there existed something like Search Engine Optimisation).
 We received more positive responses, some valid feedback, and many questions.